-- Whole wheat, goats cheese, roasted carrots, and walnuts
+- Whole wheat, feta, marinated carrots, and walnuts

-- Green beans with a chilli and tahini dressing
+- Coleslaw with toasted seeds and a tahini dressing

-- Peas, broad beans, asparagus, spring onions, garden herbs, in a lemon vinaigrette (no asparagus outside May and June)
+- Peas, broad beans, little gem, spring onions, garden herbs, in a lemon vinaigrette

 - Mixed green salad

-- Chocolate meringue, summer fruit compote, and cream
+- Hazelnut meringue, summer fruit compote, cream, and chocolate sauce

 When it’s not quite a feast:

-Wood-fired pizza nights (just for those staying at Talton Lodge) and paella nights - £12 pp served with green salad and cake
+Wood-fired pizza nights (just for those staying at Talton Lodge) and paella nights - £12.50 pp served with green salad and a cake (see below)

 Pot meals: If you don’t want the formality of a sit down meal, but also don’t want to cook, we can offer meals in a pot, which you then heat up and serve in your own time.
 This is £10pp, and can be stew and mash, tagine and couscous, rice and curry, or kedgeree and salad.
 You wash up the plates, but we can pick up the pots the next day.